Louisgcr/STM32-Buoy/README.md

 2. Read IMU sensor,perform AHRS calculation using Madgwick algorithm and send it back to the SBC

 ## Prerequisites
-1.Eclipse
+1. Eclipse
-2.GCC tool chain (follow link in installation) 3.ST-Link v2 in-circuit debugger and programmer 4.Patience not to kill me for poor documentation
+2. GCC tool chain (follow link in installation)
+3. ST-Link v2 in-circuit debugger and programmer
+4. Patience not to kill me for poor documentation

 ## Installation
 We are using Eclipse to develop the firmware